 Figure 1: Virtual Users = 1 and Virtual Users = 2

 Figure 2: Virtual Users = 4 and Virtual Users = 8

 Figure 3: Virtual Users = 10 and Virtual Users = 12

 In this article, I studied SQL Server Failover Cluster Instance performance.
 Time to read 1M rows is the same as for BAG.
 That’s weird.
 I will think through it, but it seems to me that there may be something wrong with StarWind virtual device performance.
 I am not 100% sure as I need to carry out extra measurements to find out what’s going on.
-This being said, in the next article, I will compare FCI and BAG performance and will try to figure out what’s going on with StarWind virtual device.
-Stay tuned!
+In my next article, https://www.hyper-v.io/can-sql-server-failover-cluster-instance-run-twice-fast-sql-server-basic-availability-groups-2-node-cluster-part-3-comparison-time/, I compared FCI and BAG performance and did some tests to find out what could go wrong with StarWind HA device.